Ridgeway View Family Practice

 If you have any questions the administrator will endeavour to answer them for you or will keep notes to clarify with an appropriate doctor or nurse.

-If you need any copies of your paper records these can be given to you at a charge of 45p per sheet up to a maximum charge of £50 (including the original £10 fee)
+If you need any copies of your paper records these can be given to you free of charge for the first request, further copies will be charged at a charge of 45p per sheet up to a maximum charge of £50.

 You will not be able to make any entries or changes to your paper or computer record; you will not be able to remove any sections of your paper record.